sbb-design-systems/lyne-components/src/components/sbb-icon/readme.md

 The `sbb-icon` component provides a solid way of rendering registered and named icons.
 The component will dynamically load an SVG for each icon, avoiding multiple requests to the same icon.
-The icon components are not tied to specific icon sets; you can register a new SVG icon or a custom namespace and then provide the `sbb-icon` with the `name` property in the format `name="icon-name"` or `name="namespace:icon-name"`.
+The icon components are not tied to specific icon sets; you can register custom namespaces and then provide the `sbb-icon` with the `name` property in the format `name="icon-name"` or `name="namespace:icon-name"`.
 Note that if you do not provide a namespace, the default namespace will be used pointing to the [SBB Icons CDN](https://lyne-icons.netlify.app/).